prahladyeri/siterank-stats/md/programming.md

 - [microsoft/vscode](https://github.com/microsoft/vscode) - This is more like a glorified notepad++ than an IDE but one of the most popular and currently trending.
 It runs a bit slower though due to it being written in JavaScript.
 [Rank: 84, Tags: ide]
 - [atom/atom](https://github.com/atom/atom) - Similar to VSCode, Atom is another JavaScript editor, quite popular these days.
 [Rank: 84, Tags: ide]
-- [Eclipse](https://eclipse.org) - Another Java veteran's IDE, a strong competitor to Netbeans.
-[Rank: 11816, Tags: ide,java]
+- [Netbeans](https://netbeans.apache.org/) - The conservative Java veteran's IDE!
+Unlike the above two, this one is a fully fledged IDE and supports advanced things like code refactoring and navigation.
+[Rank: 2145, Tags: ide]

 **mooc**